apache/age-website/docs/advanced/prepared_statements.md

 A cypher parameter is in the format of a '$' followed by an identifier.
 Unlike Postgres parameters, Cypher parameters start with a letter, followed by an alphanumeric string of arbitrary length.

-Example: <code>$<strong>parameter_name</strong></code>
+Example: `$parameter_name`

 ## Prepared Statements Preparation

 Preparing Prepared Statements in cypher is an extension of Postgres' stored procedure system.
-Use the PREPARE clause to create a query with the Cypher Function call in it.
+Use the `PREPARE` clause to create a query with the Cypher Function call in it.
 Do not place Postgres style parameters in the cypher query call, instead place Cypher parameters in the query and place a Postgres parameter as the third argument in the Cypher function call.

 ```postgresql